learn-co-students/alternate-javascript-code-challenge-final-web-071717/README.md

 6. Our refactored solution should have a function that calculates the sum of all previously calculated values
   - DOM should have a button that, when clicked, should display this sum

+### Important Notes

+1. Do not make more work for yourself than necessary!
+Styling should not need to be altered and all changes in our index.html file will revolve around affixing callbacks to them.
+2. Take a moment to identify (in the index.html file) which DOM elements you are going to:
+  - Alter when a calculation is completed
+  - Capture user input from
+  - Fire a callback from when a user clicks